 Simple’s expert opinion and final thoughts

 You should also always speak with your doctor and have them review your plan before beginning fasts that last more than 20 hours and if you have any of the conditions mentioned here.
-Ultimately the best eating routine is the one that is right and safe for your unique body — and one that you can stick to.
+Ultimately, the best eating routine is the one that is right and safe for your unique body — and one that you can stick to.

 Frequently asked questions about the OMAD diet

 There isn’t a ton of research that looks into whether OMAD fasting specifically is good for weight loss.
 However, there is evidence to suggest that intermittent fasting can be a safe, effective way to lose weight or maintain your happy weight.
-It’s not for everyone, though, and everybody responds to fasting differently, so you want to factor in your unique needs and speak with your doctor or dietitian to help find a plan that might work for you.
+It’s not for everyone, though, and everybody responds to fasting differently, so you want to factor in your unique needs and speak with your doctor or registered dietitian to help find a schedule that might work for you.

 Since there isn’t a lot of research into the benefits and risks of OMAD fasting specifically, it’s difficult to say what the best time to eat on OMAD is.
-Typically you don’t want to eat a large meal shortly before bed, so if you’re planning on having your meal at night, make sure you have a few hours to digest ahead of sleep.
+Typically, you don’t want to eat a large meal shortly before bed, so if you’re planning on having your meal at night, make sure you have a few hours to digest ahead of bedtime.
 Likewise, if you’re someone who feels drowsy after a supersized meal, you may want to avoid eating in the middle of the day.
-Ultimately you want to find a window that works best for you and your schedule.
+Ultimately, you want to find a window that works best for you and your schedule.

 While everybody is different and can respond to fasting differently, OMAD can work without exercise.
-However, it’s worth keeping in mind that “working” can mean a lot of different things — not everyone adopts a fasting-based food routine with the same end goal in mind, so how you structure your plan should first and foremost be about your needs.
+However, it’s worth keeping in mind that “working” can mean a lot of different things — not everyone adopts a fasting-based schedule with the same end goal in mind, so how you structure your plan should first and foremost be about your needs.
 For example, if your goal is to build muscle strength and mass, OMAD alone may not be effective.
 Likewise, some people may find physical activity difficult to safely manage when following this plan.

 There’s no universal magic number when it comes to how many calories you should eat on OMAD.
 Your body has its own nutritional needs, and this way of eating isn’t about counting calories.
 The most important thing to remember when planning your OMAD meals is that every meal should provide your body with all the tasty nutrients it needs to live its best life — so usually that means piling your plate with nutrient-dense, health-promoting foods like whole grains, fruits and veggies, lean protein, calcium-rich foods, and healthy fats.